Skip to content

 • There is an increasing bifurcation between supportive fiscal policy and restrictive monetary policy as markets assess the energy price shock.

-• The Middle East conflict has catalyzed a recalibration of policy expectations, with multiple hikes now priced in for most regions other than the United States.
+• The Middle East conflict has catalyzed a recalibration of policy expectations, with a tightening bias in most regions including the United States.

-• Fiscal policy in major economies is generally supportive of growth.
-US tax refunds will likely offset tariff headwinds, while energy support packages could also prove influential.
+• Fiscal policy is supporting growth but contributing to expanding deficits.
+US tax refunds are offsetting tariff headwinds, while energy support packages could also prove influential.

 Portfolio positioning themes